Becoming A Section 8 Landlord: A Guide

 4. Local PHA Reviews Rent

 After completing the RFTA and gaining approval to rent from the landlord, the voucher holder returns to their PHA.
-The agency reviews the form to make sure everything seems reasonable.
+The agency reviews the form to make sure everything is good to go.

 5. Inspection Is Scheduled

 Local PHAs must inspect rental housing before they let a voucher holder live there.
-They’ll ensure the unit meets HUD’s Housing Quality Standards before anyone signs the lease.
-The agency may have certain requirements for the inspection, too.
-For example, they can request the landlord’s presence during the visit and that the utilities be on.
+They’ll ensure the unit meets HUD’s HQS before the lease can be signed.
+The agency may have certain requirements for the inspection, too — for example, they can request the landlord’s presence during the visit and that the utilities be turned on.

 6. Rent Is Agreed Upon By Local PHA